-In its opinion on the Hungarian Draft Law on the Transparency of Organisations Receiving Support from Abroad (hereafter: the Act) the Venice Commission welcomed the fact that no new, separate register was established for organisations receiving foreign funding because, as the Commission stated, creating a separate register might strengthen the perception that the Act aims at stigmatising certain civil society organisations, based solely on their source of financing.
-The Hungarian Parliament, having taken into consideration the recommendations of the Commission, amended the original Draft Law and reduced the period of deregistration from three to one year.
-This improvement, among others, demonstrates the readiness and willingness of the Hungarian Parliament to concerns brought up in relation to the Act and thereby the claim of disproportionate and unnecessary interference is overruled.
+The Hungarian Parliament, having taken into consideration the recommendations of the Venice Commission on the Hungarian Draft Law on the Transparency of Organisations Receiving Support from Abroad (hereafter: the Act), amended the original draft law and reduced the period of deregistration from three to one year.
+This improvement, among others, demonstrates the readiness and willingness of the Hungarian Parliament to concerns brought up in relation to the act and thereby the claim of disproportionate and unnecessary interference is overruled.
 In its 2013 Interim Opinion on the Draft Law on Civic Work Organisations of Egypt, the Venice Commission explicitly acknowledged that 'it is justified to require the utmost transparency in matters pertaining to foreign funding'.
 As a result, ensuring transparency is a legitimate aim and - unlike in Egypt - there is no restriction on receiving funding in the Hungarian case.